 Seven Strategies to Teach Students Text Comprehension

 Comprehension strategies are conscious plans — sets of steps that good readers use to make sense of text.
 Comprehension strategy instruction helps students become purposeful, active readers who are in control of their own reading comprehension.
-The seven strategies here appear to have a firm scientific basis for improving text comprehension
+These seven strategies have research-based evidence for improving text comprehension.

 1. Monitoring comprehension

 Students who are good at monitoring their comprehension know when they understand what they read and when they do not.
 They have strategies to "fix" problems in their understanding as the problems arise.
 Research shows that instruction, even in the early grades, can help students become better at monitoring their comprehension.

 - Be aware of what they do understand

 - Use appropriate strategies to resolve problems in comprehension

 Metacognition can be defined as "thinking about thinking."
 Good readers use metacognitive strategies to think about and have control over their reading.
 Before reading, they might clarify their purpose for reading and preview the text.
 During reading, they might monitor their understanding, adjusting their reading speed to fit the difficulty of the text and "fixing" any comprehension problems they have.
 After reading, they check their understanding of what they read.